miublue/lwm/README.md

 ## Known Issues
 - XRaiseWindow and XLowerWindow usage is somewhat chaotic.
-- Fullscreen raises tiled client over floating windows.
-- There are too many loops.
+- There are a few too many loops.
 - No support for ICCCM or EWMH.

 Pull requests are welcome.